opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     :param tvec: Output 3D translation vector.

-    :param use_extrinsic_guess: Indicates the function must use ``rvec`` and ``tvec`` as initial transformation guess.
-It isn't supported for now.
+    :param use_extrinsic_guess: Flag to indicate that the function must use ``rvec`` and ``tvec`` as an initial transformation guess.
+It is not supported for now.

     :param num_iters: Maximum number of RANSAC iterations.

     :param max_dist: Euclidean distance threshold to detect whether point is inlier or not.

-    :param min_inlier_count: Indicates the function must stop if greater or equal number of inliers is achieved.
-It isn't supported for now.
+    :param min_inlier_count: Flag to indicate that the function must stop if greater or equal number of inliers is achieved.
+It is not supported for now.

     :param inliers: Output vector of inlier indices.